HGVSnomenclature/hgvs-nomenclature/docs/software.md

 This page lists general purpose open source software that manipulates HGVS expressions.
 Our intention is to help the community find software that aids in the adoption of HGVS Nomenclature.
 The entries below are provided by the authors; the entries are not validated or endorsed by the HVNC.
-Tools are listed alphabetically.
+Software packages are listed alphabetically.
 See [Listing Definitions](#listing-definitions) for an explanation of terms.
 See the [submission requirements and instructions](#submissions) for information about submitting to this list.